 The standard string scale is 650 mm.
 Nut width is 52 mm and 62 mm at the 12th fret.
 These measurements, as well as the neck thickness and profile, can be altered to best fit the playing style of the player.
 A 20th fret is also available as an option.

 Using the guitars built by the great spanish luthiers José Luis Romanillos and Antonio de Torres as a starting point, I have developed my own shape.
 Based in tradition, my shape has a rounder lower bout, allowing better defined lower frequencies and clearer bass notes projection.

 Every rosette tile, every binding and every purfling is meticulously made in the shop, by me.
 These decorative elements are made entirely out of naturally coloured wood.

-Different tones of red (Bloodwood) and browns (Walnut, Rosewood and Mahogany) contrast with the pale Maple and dark Wenge veneers throughout the guitar to give it an inherently warm look.
+Different tones of red (Bloodwood, Padauk) and browns (Walnut, Rosewood and Mahogany) contrast with the pale Maple and dark Wenge veneers throughout the guitar to give it an inherently warm look.

 Wood & Pricing

 The standard model features European spruce for the top and Indian rosewood for the back and sides.
 The neck is made of Spanish cedar and the fretboard of ebony.